ZIP (file format): Design

+The .ZIP format uses CRC-32 and includes two copies of each entry metadata to provide greater protection against data loss.
+The CRC-32 algorithm was contributed by David Schwaderer and can be found in his book "C Programmers Guide to NetBIOS" published by Howard W. Sams & Co.
+Inc.

 Structure

 A ZIP file is correctly identified by the presence of an end of central directory record which is located at the end of the archive structure in order to allow the easy appending of new files.
 If the end of central directory record indicates a non-empty archive, the name of each file or directory within the archive should be specified in a central directory entry, along with other metadata about the entry, and an offset into the ZIP file, pointing to the actual entry data.
 This allows a file listing of the archive to be performed relatively quickly, as the entire archive does not have to be read to see the list of files.
 The entries within the ZIP file also include this information, for redundancy, in a local file header.
 Because ZIP files may be appended to, only files specified in the central directory at the end of the file are valid.
 Scanning a ZIP file for local file headers is invalid (except in the case of corrupted archives), as the central directory may declare that some files have been deleted and other files have been updated.

 For example, we may start with a ZIP file that contains files A, B and C. File B is then deleted and C updated.
 This may be achieved by just appending a new file C to the end of the original ZIP file and adding a new central directory that only lists file A and the new file C. When ZIP was first designed, transferring files by floppy disk was common, yet writing to disks was very time-consuming.
 If you had a large zip file, possibly spanning multiple disks, and only needed to update a few files, rather than reading and re-writing all the files, it would be substantially faster to just read the old central directory, append the new files then append an updated central directory.